 - Liaising between the Initiative and local and national African American organizations and federal agencies;

-- Providing Twitter and blog updates to the accounts as needed; and
+- Providing social media and blog updates to the accounts as needed.

 In addition, opportunities for developmental growth are encouraged, such as interviewing senior Department officials and officials from external organizations, and attending internal/external presentations and briefings related to African American education.
 Duties also will vary slightly for students pursuing terminal degrees such as Ph.D. or Ed.D. candidates.

 Throughout the course of their internships, students will have the opportunity to attend and potentially lead in the planning and management of meetings, briefings and other special events on the Hill, at the White House and in other federal agencies.

 - Able to work well independently and as part of a team

 - Able to organize and prioritize work